 Woodworking has many positive health benefits, including acting as a form of therapy.
 In other words, it boosts your mental health all while keeping you entertained.
 You might be thinking: how would something like woodworking improve my mental state?
 On the outset, it doesn’t seem like an activity that could contribute to better well-being, but nothing could be further from the truth.

 The reality is that woodworking can greatly improve anyone’s mental health for a variety of reasons.
 Of course, it’s no substitute for actual therapy with a professional.
-Resources like MyTherapist can connect you with a counselor if you need more assistance with your mental health.
+If you ask me, resources like MyTherapist can connect you with a counselor if you need more assistance with your mental health.
 However, you should still give woodworking a try.

 It Keeps Your Brain Stimulated